Module 11: Move-In & Move-Out Inspections – LandlordPass

 ✓ Specific"Vanity cabinet: bottom panel water swelling along front edge, approx 4cm — slow leak, pre-existing"

 Watch for: Loose toilet seat, cracked enamel, grout mould, slow drains (hair buildup), running toilet, cabinet water damage, loose towel racks, mirror desilvering, exhaust fan grinding, cracked floor tiles.
+Always test the exhaust fan — document whether it works, as this affects mould responsibility.

 Kitchen